guigem/nyc-navigation/README.md

 - Work with geolocalized data
 - Work in a dev-client relationship

-## Why
-Give the possibility to find the safer way in New York according to the mode of transport (bike, drive and walk)

 ## How
+The project consists of using the below dataset that is a snapshot of data created everyday by the police departments of NYC.
+This dataset includes the traffic accidents that occurred, their location, time, vehicles involved, etc. With this dataset we are able to define a danger score to each street as explained in the below section.
+Based on that information and our map we have our environment of streets with their danger scores.
+Our application is able to calculate different routes based on the criterias that are defined in the navigation panel and calculate the most appropriate path based on those.

 ### CSV file used
 - Use the [NYC dataset completed](CSV/data_100000_out_final.csv)
 - Standardize the street names.

-### Calcul danger scores
+### Define danger scores
 - Create a danger scores per street by mode of transport :  start score with 1 as an accident,  if at least one person was injured we add 1 to the score,  if at least one person was killed we add 2 to the score.
-The higher the score is the most dangerous street
+The higher the score for a street the mpre dangerous it is.

 ### Features
-- Graphical interface on a browser to enter coordinates GPS or adress between 2 points, mode of transport (bike, drive and walk) and choose between the least dangerous or most dangerous path
+- Graphical interface on a browser to enter GPS coordinates or address between 2 points, mode of transport (bike, drive and walk) and choice between the least dangerous, most dangerous path, and hybrid path between fastest and safest.
-- Create a graph of edges and vertices mapping to roads and intersections
+- Create a graph of edges and vertices mapping the roads and intersections
 - Apply an algorithm to find the *least dangerous path*  between two streets and/or coordinates
 - Build a graphical interface that shows the *least dangerous path* on a map of New York

 ### Deployment
+TO BE COMPLETED

 ## Run
 To run this application, launch